ccolinjackson/ccolinjackson.github.io/_posts/2019-04-11-Welcome-to-24fps.md

 Welcome to 24FPS

 I love movies, and this is a simple project to break down some of my favorite films scene by scene.
-I'm starting with a Star Wars.
+I'm starting with Star Wars.